grip-unina/vipcup2022/index.md

 The three highest scoring teams from the open competition will be selected and they can provide an additional submission.

+``More information on training set and test sets will be available on 25 June on the page web and on the Piazza class.``

 ### Challenge Evaluation Criteria
 Results will be judged for Part 1 and Part 2 by means of balanced accuracy for the detection task.